cagnotti-matteo/singular-drift-playground/README.md

 The central vertical line represents a thin skew/singular interface.
 The parameter \(\varepsilon\) controls the width of the interface region, and \(\beta\) controls the direction and strength of the bias near it.

 The visual model is not meant to be a numerically exact simulation of skew fractional Brownian motion.
-It is a fast animated sketch inspired by the objects appearing in singular-drift and local-time problems.
+It is a fast animated sketch inspired by the objects appearing in the study of the convergence of numerical schemes to the skew fBm.

 ## Controls